-KEY PERFORMANCE INDICATOR OBJECTIVE TARGET TIMEFRAME ACTIONS TO BE UNDERTAKEN Noise and Vibration (surface) Minimise impact to adjacent community.
+KEY PERFORMANCE INDICATOR OBJECTIVE TARGET TIMEFRAME ACTIONS TO BE TAKEN Noise and Vibration (surface) Minimise impact to adjacent community.
 Zero complaints during from sensitive receivers adjacent to works areas and SMTF.
 During surface works.
 Implement noise and vibration mitigation measures.
 Pollution Control Manage pollution to ensure no harm to the surrounding environment.
 Zero contamination of off-site land or waterways due to spills.
 Always.
 Ensure spill kits are located adjacent to all works locations.
 Water Discharge Ensure water discharge occurs only in a controlled manner.
 Zero uncontrolled discharges from site.
 Always.
 Implement discharge procedure and training.
 Air Quality Minimise impacts to air quality around Project alignment.
 Zero complaints from sensitive receivers adjacent to works areas and SMTF.
 During Surface works and operation of the SMTF.
 Check weather conditions prior to dust generating works (e.g. tamping).
 Undertake regular maintenance checks of plant and equipment.

-Waste Ensure all waste is minimised, and disposed of accordingly.
-All waste is to be disposed of as per its waste classification (e.g. at licenced recycling or waste facilities).
-80% of operational waste to be recycled or beneficially reused.
+Waste Ensure all All waste is to be Always.
+Implementation of Waste

+waste is disposed of as per , , , , Management Processes

+minimised, its waste through the OEMP and

+and disposed classification (e.g. IMS, including waste

+of at licenced dockets for tracking and

+accordingly. recycling or waste separate bins will be

+accordingly. facilities). provided for office waste

+80% of operational including, putrescible, co-

+waste to be mingled recyclables,

+recycled or food (compostable)

+beneficially reused. , , ,

+beneficially reusea. waste, as well as printer

+cartridges, batteries, etc.

+All waste and cleaning

+contractors engaged by

+MTS will have to comply

+with the requirements of

+this OEMP and

+performance

+requirements of Sydney

+Metro Authority.

+Water Minimise Meet potable and Always.
+Track total water

+Consumption potable water non-potable water consumption through

+consumption. targets (21% onsite metering; and

+potable; 79% non- service bill (through

+potable). procurement team).

+Water tracking will

+100% non-potable identify split in

+water to be consumption between

+sourced from non- potable and non-potable

+potable sources at sources.

+sites with access to

+recycled water

+mains; and 60% for

+sites without access

+to recycled water

+mains.

+Reuse 80-85% of

+train wash water at

+the SMTF site.

+Energy Minimise operational energy consumption and carbon emissions.
+Minimum Low voltage energy demand sourced: • 5.1% for station buildings, from sources located at stations, precincts and/ or the SMTF. • 10% for the SMTF, from on- site sources. • 10.2% for precincts from sources located at stations, precincts and/ or the SMTF.
 Always.
-Implementation of Waste Management Processes through the OEMP and EMS, including waste dockets for tracking and separate bins will be provided for office waste including, putrescible, co- mingled recyclables, food (compostable) waste, as well as printer cartridges, batteries, etc. All waste and cleaning contractors engaged by MTS will have to comply with the requirements of this OEMP and performance requirements of Sydney Metro Authority.

-Water Consumption Minimise potable water consumption.
-Meet potable and non-potable water targets (21% potable; 79% non-potable).
-100% non-potable water to be sourced from non-potable sources at sites with access to recycled water mains; and 60% for sites without access to recycled water mains.
-Reuse 80-85% of train wash water at the SMTF site.
-Always.
-Track total water consumption through onsite metering; and service bill (through procurement team).
-Water tracking will identify split in consumption between potable and non-potable sources.
-Energy Minimise operational energy consumption and carbon emissions.
-Minimum Low voltage energy demand sourced: Always.
 A solar panel installation has been constructed at the SMTF to meet these targets.
 MTS will monitor energy generated at the solar installation and compare to the total energy consumed by the operation against the targets.
 MTS will identify changes in consumption patterns and investigate reasonable and feasible options for management as required.

-1 Manage climate change adaptation factors to manage changes around the network.
+Climate Change Manage climate change adaptation factors to manage changes around the network.
 Review the climate change projections annually (or as they become available).
 Update climate change risk assessment as required.
 Annually.
 Review up to date climate projection data and update risk assessment as required.
-Determine reasonable and feasible solutions to respond to identified changes to risk profile. --- -- -- ----------- --
+Determine reasonable and feasible solutions to respond to identified changes to risk profile.

-Implementation and Operation
+4 Implementation and Operation